As a new parent you’ll probably find yourself changing your baby’s diaper a lot – sometimes up to 10 times a day!

 Hangs Too Low

-If your baby’s diaper sits too low and sags (even when it’s not full), then you probably need to go down a size or two.
+If your baby’s diaper or nappy sits too low and sags (even when it’s not full), then you probably need to go down a size or two.

 When the diaper is done up, the tabs should not overlap at the centre.